aptivate/intranet/README.md

 [Download the latest stable version of Tomcat 7](http://tomcat.apache.org/download-70.cgi).
 We recommend downloading the 32-bit/64-bit Windows Service Installer.
 Run the installer to install the application.

+During the installation, enter a Tomcat Administrator User name and Password, and record them somewhere safe and secure.

 When the installation finishes, open [http://localhost:8080/](http://localhost:8080/) in your browser and check that it shows a page saying *If you're seeing this, you've successfully installed Tomcat.
 Congratulations!*.